Legacy Arena: Men's College Basketball conference tournaments at Legacy Arena

+Women's College Basketball conference tournaments at Legacy Arena

 Tennis

 In 2009, the arena hosted the first round tie of the 2009 Davis Cup between the United States and Switzerland.
 Several tennis stars participated including Andy Roddick, James Blake, Bob and Mike Bryan and Stanislas Wawrinka.
 The arena also hosted the 2017 Davis Cup on February 3–5, 2017.

+The World Games

+Birmingham was the host city for the World Games 2022, with many events taking place in venues around the city.
+Legacy Arena hosted the Latin, standard, and rock'n'roll dancesport competitions as well as the aerobatic, acrobatic, rhythmic, trampoline and tumbling gymnastics competitions.

+Professional wrestling

+Legacy Arena has hosted professional wrestling events for several decades, with regular appearances from promotions including the WWE.

+On December 10, 2000, the arena hosted Armageddon (2000), a pay-per-view event notable for featuring a six-man Hell in a Cell match for the WWF Championship.
+The event drew approximately 14,920 attendees.